Vansitha/vansitha.github.io/README.md

 # Personal Portfolio Site

 No fancy framework used.
-Randomly had a thought of building a portfolio website for myself.
-So I got to work and started to design and build it.
+Had a spontaneous thought of building a portfolio website for myself (can't really call it a portfolio...but yea, you get the idea.).
+So I got to work and began designing and building it..sorta?
 Built it mainly to learn html, css and javascript.
-Although I had learnt it before and forgotten everything.
-XD
+Although I had learnt it before and forgotten everything 👉🏽👈🏽.
+Typical me 🙄.
 Will be upgrading to a framework later down the road.
 For now its just good old html, css and javascript.

 Feedback and suggestions on improvements much appreciated!